Prescriptions

 About pharmacists

-As qualified healthcare professionals, pharmacists can offer advice on minor illnesses such as:
+As qualified healthcare professionals, your community pharmacist will offer free advice and treatment for conditions such as:

 • coughs